 To tackle all the issues is not an easy task, and it may be even troublesome.
 Fortunately, now you don't need to crawl a website the way it used to be and get stuck in a technical problem.
 A new method to crawl data from target websites is proposed alternatively.
 Users will not be required to deal with complex configurations or coding to build a crawler by themselves.
 Instead, they could concentrate more on data analysis in their respective business domains.

 This method I’d mention is an automated web crawler-Octoparse, which makes crawling available for everyone.
 Users could use the built-in tools and APIs to crawl data with a user-friendly point & click UI.
 Many other extensions are offered in this application to deal with the rising issues within a few configuring steps.
 Troubles are wrestled in a more efficient way with its powerful functions including:

 - IP proxy servers to prevent from IP blocking

 - Built-in Regex Tool to re-format data fields

 - AJAX setting to load dynamic content

-- Cloud service to split task and speed up extraction, and etc.
+- Cloud service to split the task and speed up extraction, and etc.

 More resources for web crawling study applied in different cases:

-Check out some features you may feel interested in:
+Check out some features you may be interested in: